Ark Restaurants Corp. (ARKR): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company's origins trace back to New York City, where its initial focus was centered.
+The company's origins trace back to New York City, where its initial focus was centered on establishing restaurant concepts.

 Founding team members

-Michael Weinstein is the founder and has remained a central figure throughout the company's history, serving as CEO.
+Michael Weinstein is the founder and has remained the central figure, serving as Chairman and Chief Executive Officer since the company's inception.

 Initial capital/funding

-Specific initial funding figures from 1983 are not readily available public information, typical for private company beginnings of that era.
-Growth was often financed through operations and debt before going public.
+Specific initial funding figures from 1983 are not readily available public information, which is typical for private company beginnings in that era.
+Growth was primarily financed through operations and debt before the company's Initial Public Offering (IPO) in 1986.

 Year Key Event Significance

-1983 Company Founded Established the initial operational base and restaurant concepts in New York City.
+1983 Company Founded in New York City Established the initial operational base with local restaurant concepts.

-1986 Initial Public Offering (IPO) Provided capital for expansion beyond the initial NYC base, listed on NASDAQ under ARKR.
+1986 Initial Public Offering (IPO) on NASDAQ Provided capital for expansion beyond the initial NYC base, listing under the ticker ARKR.

 Ark Restaurants Corp.
 (ARKR) Ownership Structure